Frequently asked questions

 Read specific frequently asked questions for each of the following main stakeholder groups:

 General questions and answers regarding the policy and legislation are also provided below.

 - What area of the state does the SCL legislation apply to?

 - What are permanent impacts and who will assess them?

 - Where are the protection areas and why were they chosen?

-- How will the SCL legislation affect the coal seam gas industry?
+- How does the SCL legislation affect the coal seam gas industry?

-- Does the SCL legislation apply to urban areas?
+- Does the SCL framework apply to urban areas?

 - What is the role of the Community Advisory Group?

 Queensland's best cropping land - strategic cropping land (SCL) - is a finite resource that must be conserved and managed for the long-term benefit of all Queenslanders.